One Page Miracle: The Easiest and Best Goal-Setting Tool

 You are more vulnerable to burnout when your life becomes unbalanced, or when you focus too intently on a single aspect of life at the expense of others.
 By focusing on all of the key areas of life, you can make sure that your life stays in balance.

-The physicians at Amen Clinics typically ask patients to do a goal-setting exercise called the One-Page Miracle (OPM).
-The One-Page Miracle will help direct your actions, thoughts, and words.
+The physicians at Amen Clinics typically ask patients do a goal-setting exercise called the One-Page Miracle (OPM).
+The One Page Miracle will help direct your actions, thoughts, and words.
 It can quickly bring clarity to your life and can rapidly create a positive impact.

-The steps to create your own One-Page Miracle are simple.
-On a single sheet of paper, simply write (or type) these 4 category headings and subcategories:
+The steps to create your own One Page Miracle are simple.
+On a single sheet of paper, simply write (or type) these four category headings and subcategories:

 1. Relationships